A complete guide to the Zendesk Resolution Platform in 2026

 Zendesk’s AI Agents are built to field customer questions on their own, whether they pop up in an email, chat, or another channel.
 They're designed to figure out what the customer wants, find the right answer, and even perform an action.

-The Copilot is a different beast, it’s an AI assistant for your human agents.
+The Copilot is an AI assistant for your human agents.
 It lives inside the agent workspace and helps draft replies, summarize long ticket threads, and kick off simple workflows.
 The goal is to make your team faster and more consistent.

-But here’s the catch.
-To make these tools genuinely useful, you have to do a lot of homework first.
-The AI is only as good as the Knowledge Graph you build and the workflows you set up.
-Unlike tools that can learn from your past tickets with little to no setup, Zendesk’s AI needs a well-organized, manually curated knowledge base to have a fighting chance.
+To make these tools genuinely useful, it helps to have a clear strategy.
+The AI thrives on the Knowledge Graph you build and the workflows you set up.
+Zendesk's AI provides a structured approach, often benefiting from a curated knowledge base to ensure the highest accuracy.

 Knowledge graph and builders